Calf Crag

 Calf Crag is a fell in the English Lake District, on the eastern side of the High Raise massif.

 Topography

 The spine of the Central Fells runs on a north–south axis with the high point at High Raise.
-A complex system of daleheads to the east of this apex resolves itself into Calf Crag, a broad-topped ridge featuring a number of rocky tops.
+A complex system of dale-heads to the east of this apex resolves itself into Calf Crag, a broad-topped ridge featuring a number of rocky tops.

 Calf Crag is bounded by Wythburndale to the north and by its upper gathering grounds to the west.
 Far Easedale lies to the south while the head of Greenburn forms the eastern face, both of these sides being craggy.
 The Wyth Burn flows north east into Thirlmere while Far Easedale Gill and Green Burn descend to the River Rothay and ultimately to Windermere.
 Calf Crag thus stands on the main north-south watershed of the Lakeland Fells.